 Increasingly, mass media, pop culture, and digital technologies have changed the communication strategies and channels available to Bible agencies and churches.
 To address the particular case of Bible translation in this new communication and information culture, the Nida Institute has convened a series of seminars on intersemiotic translation.
 The Institute chose this topic because it believes that modern semiotics offers Bible agencies and their translation staff a valuable tool for developing and assessing translation in a post-print environment.
 Semiotics opens new avenues for recognizing, prioritizing, and selecting signs and meaningful structures, which is crucial for working Bible translators.

-This proposed third research seminar, held in St. Louis in October 2013, continued the trajectory set by the previous two, further investigating innovative interdisciplinary approaches into the research and production of Bible translation ‘beyond print.’
-Semiotics remained an important theoretical support, however, the current seminar aims to complement the gains of semiotic theory through the inclusion of two other related areas of research and theory: Oral Tradition and New Media.
+This third research seminar, held in St. Louis in October 2013, continued the trajectory set by the previous two, further investigating innovative interdisciplinary approaches into the research and production of Bible translation ‘beyond print.’
+Semiotics remained an important theoretical support, but those present sought to complement the gains of semiotic theory through the inclusion of two other related areas of research and theory: Oral Tradition and New Media.
 These two seemingly disparate areas of research have been linked by the research of John Miles Foley who initiated the Pathways Project.
 “The major purpose of the Pathways Project is to illustrate and explain the fundamental similarities and correspondences between humankind’s oldest and newest thought-technologies: oral tradition and the Internet.”
-This third research seminar sets its starting point at the research done by Foley and his colleagues and then moves on to ask how this research and related newer developments inform Bible translation theory and practice.
+This third research seminar set its starting point at the research done by Foley and his colleagues and then moved on to ask how this research and related newer developments should inform Bible translation theory and practice.

 This second seminar in the series took place in April 2012.
-Discussion focused on the idea that, in the language of ancient rhetoric, media translating in all its aspects (text, audience, production, evaluation) asks of Bible societies an investment in ethos, logos, and pathos.
-An investment in ethos is a reaffirmation of the character of Bible societies and their commitment to presenting Scriptures in multiple languages and formats; an investment in logos is a reaffirmation of the need to critically study the audience and its requirements with the same diligence as we study the source text; and investment in pathos is a reaffirmation of the need to treat engagement not as a hoped-for consequence of Bible translation but as a feature designed into every project thanks to an appreciation of the complex nature of “text,” a enlarged understanding of audience understanding, an acceptance of production steps far different than those in the print medium, and a willingness to trust assessment tools and processes that measure success in media presentations of the Bible.
+Discussion focused on the idea that, in the language of ancient rhetoric, media translation in all its aspects – text, audience, production, evaluation – requires of the Bible Societies an intentional investment in ethos, logos, and pathos.
+An investment in ethos, first of all, is a reaffirmation of the character of the Bible Societies and their commitment to providing the Scriptures in multiple languages and formats.
+A second investment in logos is a reaffirmation of the need to critically study the audience and its needs with the same diligence we use in studying the source text.
+Finally, an investment in pathos is a reaffirmation of the need to treat engagement not as a hoped-for consequence of Bible translation, but as a feature intentionally designed into every project in light of a true appreciation of the complex nature of ‘text’, a deeper understanding of audience, an acceptance of production steps far different than those required by the print medium, and a willingness to trust assessment tools and processes tailored to media presentations of the Bible.

 The work of two renowned Italian semioticians (Umberto Eco and Paolo Fabbri), paired with recent research in the field of cultural studies, helped to shape the main presentations at this first seminar on intersemiotic translation, which convened in Misano, Italy, in March 2011.
-Lectures by the other subject matter experts looked at translation in a wide variety of contexts, disciplines, and media: communications, linguistics, text criticism, and skopos as well as ethnomusicology, performance studies, sign language, and recent research on orality and media.
+Lectures by the other subject matter experts looked at translation from a wide variety of contexts and disciplinary perspectives: communications, linguistics, text criticism, and skopos, as well as ethnomusicology, performance studies, sign language, orality and media.

 Translation Resources Seminars

-Increasingly, the resources and skills needed for effective translation are becoming more sophisticated and diverse.
-In an effort to address the need for such resources and skills, the Nida Institute has convened a series of seminars around the challenges that the search for such resources presents.
+With every passing year, the resources and skills needed to carry out effective translation work are becoming more sophisticated and increasingly diverse.
+To address the growing need for these resources and skills, the Nida Institute has organized a series of seminars to discuss and explore the challenges that the search for such resources presents.